chiefwigms/picobrew_pico/README.md

   * Create New Recipes
   * Import from PicoBrew Servers (Pico C/S/Pro and Zymatic)
 * Manual Recipe Editing
-  * **Note** The table for adding/removing/editing recipe steps has several validation checks in it, but there is always the possiblity of ruining your Pico.
+  * **Note** The table for adding/removing/editing recipe steps has several validation checks in it, but there is always the possibility of ruining your Pico.
   * *For Pico S/C/Pro Only*: DO NOT EDIT or MOVE Rows 1-3 (Preparing to Brew/Heating/Dough In).
 Drain times should all be 0 except for Mash Out (2 minutes) and the last hop addition (5 minutes) (for example, if you only have Hops 1 & 2, set the drain time on Hops 2 to 5, and remove the Hops 3 and 4 rows)

 ## Installation